 Note: When Paul speaks of the zwh, "life", a believer lives by faith, he is using the word "life" to encapsulate the promised blessings of the covenant.
 This new life in Christ entails both "soteriology as well as ethics", Betz.

-In 2:15-21, "the central affirmation of the letter", Longenecker, Paul outlines the theological argument appropriate to Peter's actions, an argument which similarly applies to the judaizers and those in Galatia who have adopted their false teachings.
-First, Paul identifies with his combatants, stating a doctrine that all Jewish believers hold to be true, namely, that a person is justified (set right with God) on the basis of Christ's obedient sacrifice ("faith of Christ" = Christ's perfect reliance on the will of God = the faithfulness of Christ), appropriated by trusting Jesus rather than obeying the law, v15-16.
+In this "central affirmation of the letter", Longenecker, Paul outlines the theological argument appropriate to Peter's actions, an argument which similarly applies to the judaizers and those in Galatia who have adopted their false teachings.
+First, Paul identifies with his combatants, stating a doctrine that all Jewish believers hold to be true, namely, that a person is justified (set right with God) on the basis of Christ's obedient sacrifice ("faith of Christ" / faithfulness of Christ = Christ's perfect reliance on the will of God), appropriated by trusting Jesus rather than obeying the law, v15-16.
 The trouble is, when a believer applies this doctrine in their Christian life, living under grace rather than law, it can seem that they disregard the law of God ("are sinners") and implicate Christ in their supposed apostasy, v17.
 For Paul, the opposite is the case.
-The nomists' dependence on law-obedience to promote the riches of God's promised blessings actually leads to rebellion and death, v18.
-In the law we die, in Christ we live.
+The nomists' dependence on law-obedience to restrain sin and so promote the riches of God's promised blessings, actually leads to rebellion and death, v18 - in the law we die, in Christ we live.
 To "live", to access the fullness of new life in Christ, to appropriate "the unsearchable riches of Christ", Eph.3:8, is ours in Christ apart from the law.
-A believer lives "in faith", that is, we experience this new life by resting on the faithfulness ("faith") of the Son of God, his death on our behalf, v19-20.
+A believer lives "in faith", that is, we experience this new life by resting on the faithfulness ("faith") of the Son of God, namely, his death on our behalf, v19-20.
 In v21 Paul rounds off his argument by categorically stating that his gospel does not set aside God's kindness in his gift of the law.
 The reason being that the law was never intended as a mechanism for justification (God's program of setting everything right in Christ); the law does not have the power to restrain sin and progress holiness.

 v] Exposition: A simple exposition of this passage can be found in the linked pew-level Sermon Notes.